tigera-solutions/Hands-on-workshop-for-Kubernetes-Security-for-AWS-Azure-and-GCP/labs.md

 *  insert a new rule after `zone-kubernetes-dns` called `api-access`
 *  Set the scope to Namespace `storefront`
 *  Set Apply to `fw-zone=internet`
+*  uncheck the ingress checkbox
+*  check the egress checkbox
 *  Create an Egress rule
       * Allow is Protocol is `TCP`
       * port `80` and `443`